How to hike from Kirstenbosch Gardens to Table Mountain

 Hike Table Mountain via Skeleton Gorge, beginning at Kirstenbosch Gardens

 You’ll want to arrive to Kirstenbosch gardens no later than 10 or 10:30 to start your climb – the earlier, the better.
-Although the steepest parts of this ascent are covered by trees, this is a 1,085m (3562ft) climb, most of which seems almost straight up, so you should try to avoid the hottest parts of the day.
+Although the steepest parts of this ascent are covered by trees, this is a 1,085m (3562ft) climb, most of which seems almost straight up, so you should try to avoid the hottest parts of the day on this Table Mountain trail.

-Once you arrive at Kirstenbosch Gardens, you need to buy an entry ticket and go to the info desk to get a map and ask them to draw the route for you.
+Once you arrive at Kirstenbosch Gardens, you need to buy an entry ticket which costs R40 per adult, then go to the info desk to get a map and ask them to draw the route for you.
 The route is mostly clear, especially if there are other hikers, but to be sure its best to have them point out where to go in case you get lost.
 This way to hike Table Mountain is not just one route, but several routes combined which you’ll need to follow.

 Part 1: Kirstenbosch Gardens to the end of Skeleton Gorge (1.5 – 2 hours)

 The first part of your hike will take you through the gardens, though you’ll be out of them pretty quickly.
-You’ll start at the Frangrance garden and follow the signs for the Smuts Track which leads to Skeleton Gorge.
+You’ll start at the Fragrance garden and follow the signs for the Smuts Track which leads to Skeleton Gorge.
+Hiking in South Africa doesn’t get better than this.

 Once you begin up Smuts Track, it’s a pretty steep climb.
 Hiking Table Mountain is not for anyone who is not in good physical condition, or who cannot scramble over wet rocks.
 If you’re afraid of heights, you also might want to re-think this hike.